-[fkv] North; Tromso and Finnmark counties, Ruija, Kveeniland; Tromso; Oteren, Skibotn, Storslett, Kvaenangsbotn, Nordreisa, Alta, Borselv, Neiden, Bygoynes, and Vadso.
-5,000 (1998 Federation of Norwegian Kven People).
-Status: 4 (Educational).
-Alternate Names: Kven, North Finnish Dialects: Considered, Old Finnish, speakers of Tornedalen [fit] and Kven recognize the differences between the two.
+[fkv] Troms and Finnmark counties: Ruija, Kveeniland; Tromso; Oteren, Skibotn, Storslett, Kvaenangsbotn, Nordreisa, Alta, Borselv, Neiden, Bygoynes, and Vadso.
+L1 users: 1,500 (Laakso et al 2013).
+Status: 6b (Threatened).
+Alternate Names: Kven, North Finnish.
+Dialects: Considered Old Finnish, speakers of Tornedalen [fit] and Kven recognize the differences between the two.
 Standard Finnish [fin] speakers generally understand, except some vocabulary.
 Reportedly more similar to Tornedalen Finnish than to standard Finnish.
 Various dialects: northwest coast varieties differ from east.
 Kven integrates Norwegian [nor] loans, whereas Tornedalen has integrated Swedish [swe] loans.
-Classification: Uralic, Finnic Comments: Christian (Laestadian).
+Classification: Uralic, Finnic.
+Comments: Christian.

 Norwegian Sign Language

-[rmg] Status: 6a (Vigorous).
-Alternate Names: Norwegian Traveller, Rodi Dialects: Based on Norwegian [nor] with heavy lexical borrowing from Northern Romani varieties and German Rotwelsch [rmd].
+[rmg] Sør-Trøndelag county: south of Trondheim.
+Status: 6a (Vigorous).
+Alternate Names: Norwegian Traveller, Rodi.
+Dialects: None known.
+Based on Norwegian [nor] with heavy lexical borrowing from Northern Romani varieties and German Rotwelsch [rmd].
 Not intelligible with Angloromani [rme].
-Classification: Mixed language, Norwegian-Romani Comments: Spoken by the Fanter, who are not Gypsies, but intermarried with Gypsies and Yeniche (German Travellers).
+Classification: Mixed language, Norwegian-Romani.
+Comments: Spoken by the Fanter, who are not Roma, but intermarried with Roma and Yeniche (German Travellers).
 Romani influence from speakers descended from the first diaspora from India.
-Romani people were abandoned on the coast of Norway from British ships from 1544 onwards.
+Roma people were abandoned on the coast of Norway from British ships from 1544 onwards.